CharlesGueunet/vimmic/README.md

 The configuration using true-colors colorscheme as explained in the sample *.vimrc.preconf* and *.vimrc.postconf* of the extra/ folder.
-Here, we see on the left the Nerd Tree with the project files, the Undo Tree with the historic of the current file modification and on the right the Tag bar with the current function highlighted.
+Here, we see on the left the Nerd Tree with the project files, the Undo Tree with the historic of the current file modifications and on the right the Tag bar with the current function highlighted.
 Moreover, Git information are shown on the left of the text.

 ![Vimmic Visual Shortcuts](http://dev.gueunetcharles.com/doc/vim/Vimmic_Shortcuts2.png)
 To learn Vimmic, the help pages are your firends, but you can also use the Visual Shortcut panel.
-(Triple leader)
+(Summon by pressin three times `leader`)

 ![Vimmic code](http://dev.gueunetcharles.com/doc/vim/Vimmic_completion.png)
-For code development, the left window shows the error reported on the editor line 15.
+For code development, the left window shows an error (`t` is not printable) reported on the editor line 15.
 The right window shows the clever completion (Ctrl-x x).